What is a credit report?

 What is a Credit Report?
 Contact Us to Learn More

-What does a credit report look like, and how do you view yours?
+What is on a credit report, and how do you view yours?
 It’s easy to find this information online.
 Federal law allows you to obtain a free credit report once every year from each of the three credit bureaus.
 Some credit card companies and third-party services also offer regular updates to your credit report and score.
 You can even take steps to improve your credit score if it’s poor.